-A contractor who has made the effort to become certified by the Georgia EPD
+A contractor who has made the effort to become certified by the Georgia EPD cares about your

 It's the Law!

 The RRP Rules have been enforced since April 22, 2010.
 A contractor violating the Georgia RRP Rules is subject to actions up to and including monetary penalties.